nonissue/nonissue-fish/README.md

 * copy folder to
 * `/Users/{user}/.local/share/omf/themes/`
 * you may have to run `omf reload` and `exec fish` before it is recognized

+## Settings:

+`set -x theme_show_branch bool`
+`set -x theme_show_status bool`
+`set -x theme_show_dir bool`

+## Info

+* Simple theme that shows current directory and git status in single-line fish prompt
+* Borrows heavily from `krisleech` and `bobthefish` fish themes from oh-my-fish
+  * info below
+* screenshot in the screenshot dirs
+* Very much work in progress
+* Lots of unnecessary code
+* Works best in iterm 2 with spacedust theme
+* this theme is currently not distributed through oh-my-fish, though that is my intention

 ## Issues